airbnb/okreplay/src/docs/index.md

 If you need to ignore connections to _localhost_ you can simply set the `ignoreLocalhost` property to `true`.

-### HTTPS support

-As of version 1.1 Betamax can proxy HTTPS traffic as well as HTTP.
-Because Betamax needs to be able to read the content of the request and response it is not actually a valid secure proxy.
-Betamax will only work if the certificate chain is broken.

-#### HTTPS with Apache HttpClient

-Apache _HttpClient_ needs to be configured to use Betamax's _DummySSLSocketFactory_

-	SchemeRegistry registry = new SchemeRegistry();
-	registry.register(new Scheme("http", PlainSocketFactory.socketFactory, 80);
-	registry.register(new Scheme("https", DummySSLSocketFactory.getInstance(), 443);

-	ConnectionManager connectionManager = new ThreadSafeClientConnManager(params, registry);

-	HttpClient client = new DefaultHttpClient(connectionManager, params);
-	BetamaxRoutePlanner.configure(client);

 ## Compatibility

 ### Apache HttpClient